Parking in Playa Del Carmen

 Parking in Playa Del Carmen is getting a little harder with more and more hotels, restaurants and businesses opening in the downtown and luring in so many tourist.
-If you are staying outside of Playa Del Carmen and want a night on the town or are using a car in Playa then you will need to know where to park for convenience.
+If you are staying outside of Playa Del Carmen and want a night on the town or are using a car in Playa Del Carmen, then you will need to know where to park for convenience.
 Here is our guide to parking in Playa Del Carmen for on the street, garages, lots and scooters.
 All parking is reasonably priced.
-Prices are about 10-15 pesos an hour and about 200 pesos for 24 hour parking.
+Prices are about 15-20 pesos an hour and about 200 pesos for 24-hour parking.

 Parking Garages in Playa Del Carmen

 There are three main garages you can park at for the downtown of Playa Del Carmen and they are spread out for whatever part you want to visit.
-All of the garages are covered and self parking.
+All of the garages are covered and are self-parking.

-One the South end there is an underground parking garage that is fairly hidden and you might not notice it.
+On the South end there is an underground parking garage that is fairly hidden, and you might not notice it.
 This garage is on diagonal road on the south side of the airport between 15th Avenue and 10th Avenue.
-This garage is good for shopping at Paseo Del Carmen shopping plaza, immigration or going to Cozumel.
+The garage is good for shopping at Paseo Del Carmen shopping plaza, immigration or going to Cozumel.
 This garage often has spaces when the other two parking lots on 10th Avenue are full.
 (See map for details)

 Tendenza garage is on 10th Avenue between 14th Street and 14 Bis Street.
 This is almost in the center of Playa Del Carmen.
 This is a multi story garage with ample parking and is never full.
 This garage is good if you are going to clubs on 12th Street, Calle Corazon or nearby shops or restaurants on 5th Avenue.
 You might miss it because the exterior has many plants on it.
 This keeps it looking nice and green and cooler inside.